 Admiral Markets Group was founded in 2001, and has since expanded into a global brand with several international entities and regulatory licenses in Australia, the UK, Cyprus, Estonia, and across continental Europe.

-Primarily a MetaTrader forex broker offering the suite of platforms from MetaQuotes Software corporation, Admiral Markets focuses on 145 instruments, including 55 forex pairs and 90 CFDs.
+Primarily a MetaTrader forex broker offering the suite of platforms from MetaQuotes Software corporation, Admiral Markets focuses on 145 instruments, including 55 forex pairs and 90 CFDs (five on cryptocurrencies).
 It also offers premium features such as its MT4 Supreme add-on, together with volatility protection tools.

 Commissions & Fees

 Admiral Markets offers three account types with a range of fees and products to trade.
 However, when calculating the all-in cost to trade, including spreads plus any commission, the fees are similar across all three accounts offered.

 For example, at roughly 0.6 pips on the EUR/USD, using typical spreads published by the broker, after including the round-turn commission of 0.6 pips in the Admiral Prime MT4 and MT5 account types, the all-in cost of 1.2 pips is the same as the typical spreads in the non-commission Admiral Markets MT4 account.